ak-salunke/End-to-End-Data-Analytics-Project/README.md

 # Project Name: End to End Data Analytics Project

 ## Overview
-This project demonstrates an end-to-end data analysis pipeline starting from downloading data from Kaggle using their API (`orders.csv`), cleaning and processing the data with Pandas, loading it into SQL Server, and performing data analysis using SQL queries to answer specific questions.
+This project demonstrates an end-to-end data analysis pipeline starting from downloading data from Kaggle using their API (`orders.csv`), cleaning and processing the data with Pandas, loading it into SQL Server, and performing data analysis using SQL queries to answer interesting questions.

 ## Project Structure
 - `orders.csv`: Dataset used in the project.